Web audio tools for designers: Howler.js, Tone.js, iZotope RX and more

 iZotope RX handles the unglamorous but critical work: cleaning up source audio before it becomes a brand asset.
 Crackling sound.
 Background hiss.
 Inconsistent levels.
 These are the details that make a sonic logo feel cheap or precise.
 RX removes the margin for error.

 Reaper is the most cost-efficient full DAW for designers who need audio production capability without a €600/year subscription.
 It runs on anything, supports every plugin format, and has a scripting layer that lets you automate repetitive export tasks — useful when you're producing multiple variations of a sonic identity for different use cases (app, video, web).
+For the video workflow specifically, see how to add audio to a video in Reaper.

 Syncing audio to animation: After Effects and Lottie